RythmArchive/RythmArchive.github.io/README.md

-All Rythm bots that we're publicly aware of.
+All Rythm bots that we're publicly aware of. **This is an unofficial list and may not be kept completely up to date.**

 This is solely meant to be an archive of all the Rythm bots.
 If you're just looking to invite Rythm to your server, check out [https://rythm.fm/invite](https://rythm.fm/invite).

+Some bots on this list require Rythm Premium.
+[Learn more about Premium and support the developers!](https://rythm.fm/premium)

 *There is at least one bot missing from this list.
 If you're aware of what it is, please let me know @JBMagination#5512.*